bertreb/pimatic-deebot/README.md

 ## Config of the plugin
 ```
 {
-  email:        "The email address for your deebots account"
+  email:        "The email address for your Deebots account"
-  password:     "The password for your deebots account"
+  password:     "The password for your Deebots account"
   countrycode:  "Your country code like 'DE'"
   debug:        "Debug mode.
-Writes debug messages to the pimatic log, if set to true."
+Writes debug messages to the Pimatic log, if set to true."
 }
 ```

 ## Config of a Deebot Device

 Devices are added via the discovery function.
+Per cleaning robot a DeebotDevice is discovered unless the device is already in the config.
-The automatic generated ID must not change.
-Its the unique reference to to vacuum
+The automatic generated Id must not change.
+Its the unique reference to your vacuum.

 ```
 {
   nickname:
-    "A nickname for the deebot set via the app and then used in Pimatic
+    "A nickname for the Deebot set via the app and then used in Pimatic
   show:
     "If 'all': variables will be shown in the GUI except the variables selected in Attributes.
     If 'none': nothing will be shown in the GUI, except the ones selected in Attributes."